 Despite their overwhelming superiority in numbers and weaponry, and despite all logic, rationale, and common sense Sensie Bill’s ploy worked.
 Joe Biden walked out to the parking lot, his righteous Fist of Justice clad in glittering chain link, and fearlessly confronted four (rusty!) razor armed toughs who at this point had had enough time to plan and carry out an armored car heist, much less prepare to fight a skinny lifeguard four-to-one.
 The crowd leans in as the story reaches a fever pitch.
 The newly emergent Big Bad Joe rights the earlier wrong by courageously striding up to Corn Pop, looking him dead in the eye, and …. apologizing for calling him Esther.
 They all walk off arm in arm, new friends, Biden’s character arc complete and fully realized as Big Bad (But Nevertheless Magnanimous) Joe.

 Worst damn ending since Orson Welles resolved War of the Worlds with the sniffles.
+I take back the blarney award.
 Come on, man!

 Big Bad Joe reflects a deeper pathology among Democrats

 Joe Biden’s tough guy act would be easy to laugh off except that it’s in keeping with a particularly noxious brand of toxic masculinity that’s plagued the Democrats for decades.
 In the modern era it goes all the way up to the party’s standard bearers.
 Joe Biden has Corn Pop and Major the Maniac.
 Barack Obama has bragged about breaking a classmate’s nose in high school after the person used a racial slur.